tddschn/questdb-rest/README.md

 # edit the config file to set your local instance

 # lightning fast local import!
+# the imp command can infer table name using different rules, install it and run --help to see
 $ qdb-cli imp --name trips trips.csv
 +-----------------------------------------------------------------------------------------------------------------+
 |      Location:  |                                             trips  |        Pattern  | Locale  |      Errors  |